Charise Castro Smith

-Charise Castro Smith (born August 30, 1983) is an American playwright, actress, screenwriter, producer, and director.
+Charise Castro Smith (born August 30, 1983) is an American actress, playwright, screenwriter, producer, and director.
 She is best known for co-writing and co-directing the Disney animated film Encanto (2021).

 Personal life

 Castro Smith is from Miami, Florida, where she was raised in a Cuban American family.
 She attended Brown University as an undergraduate student and later the Yale School of Drama, where she earned her MFA in acting.
 Previous to graduate school, she was a city schoolteacher.
 She lives in LA and is married to actor Joby Earle, whom she met at Yale.

 Education

 After receiving her BA from Brown, Castro Smith attended the Yale School of Drama for her Master's in Fine Arts (MFA).
 Although she was studying acting, she wrote a play Estrella Cruz [the junkyard queen] that was produced at the Yale Cabaret, the student-run theatre.
 From this, Paula Vogel, head of the playwrighting program at the time, began to act as a mentor to her.
 After graduating, Castro Smith worked primarily as an actor until she was selected for the Van Lier Fellowship Program in 2012–2013 at the New Dramatists in New York.
 This led her to embrace playwriting as a career, which led to writing and producing for television.